“I carefully avoided telling you that I love you.”MANSION FOR MY LOVE

 Why did Faine love him so much?
 Is Burke’s transformation at the end believable?
 Is she second-best or first in his heart?
 Can he be forgiven?
 Does he deserve to?
 So many unknowns!

 Despite the middling rating, an average read it is not.
-This is not an easy book to pin down; it’s one that inspires conflicting emotions.
+Mansion For My Love is not an easy book to pin down.
+It inspires conflicting emotions.